MYTH # 1. Mediation only works if the couples already agree on divorce issues.

 MYTH # 3 I will not have my rights represented if I mediate.

 This is a scare tactic that some attorneys use to dissuade a client from mediating prior to hiring counsel.
 This is simply not the case.
 The mediators will spend considerable time educating the couple about the guidelines and statutes the courts use when making a ruling.
 The mediators will not be advising the couple or an individual regarding what they should do on legal matters.
 This would comprise the impartiality which is paramount in the mediation.
 However, once you are informed, you will have the knowledge necessary to avoid being taken advantage of by your spouse.
 Additionally, the mediator will help ensure a level playing field during discussions between you and your spouse.
 Our mediators will not put together an agreement that is not compliant with the state laws or is grossly one sided.
 Also, the mediators will encourage you to have your agreement reviewed by an attorney of your choice.
 Most couples who use us do not hire an attorney, because they educate themselves with our materials to ensure that their rights are considered.
 However, an attorney who is pro mediation can be a great resource.

 The true value of mediation is not in the amount of money that the couple saves but in the quality of the agreement.
-The Divorce Mediation Institute of Utah has handled several high profile divorce cases, including celebrities, because it is a confidential process that avoids the public eye.
+The Divorce Mediation Institute of Utah has handled many high dollar, high profile divorce cases, including celebrity divorces, because it is a confidential process that avoids the public eye.
 Mediation is less expensive and takes less time, but should not just be looked at as the “cheaper” route.
 However, if cost is the most important issue to a couple, they will definitely get more “bang for their buck” by using mediation.

 The following was taken from an article in Divorce Magazine.

 There are many myths and misconceptions floating around out there about mediation which discourage some couples from choosing this cooperative method of working out the details of their divorce.
 We asked some experts to debunk some of the most common myths.